iree-org/iree-turbine/iree/turbine/kernel/wave/docs/gemm_example.md

 ```python
 tkw.write(repeat, c, elements_per_thread=STORE_ELEMS_PER_THREAD)
 ```
-Here the name of the function that is the body of the `tkw.reduction` represents the result of the reduction.
+Here the name of the function that is the body of the `tkw.iterate` represents the result of the reduction.
 This is passed to `tkw.write` which writes out the result to `c`.
 The semantics of `elements_per_thread` are the same as those for `tkw.read`.

 This concludes the kernel implementation.
 Now, we move on to the constraints.